01 of 03

 - Plaster Board

 What's great about this product is that it is inexpensive, easy to work with, can be used in a variety of applications and can be used even if your home has plaster walls.
 It readily accepts a wide range of interior paints and finishes.
 Drywall is easily cut with just a sharp knife and once taped and sanded, it allows painting and finishing almost immediately.
-Also, drywall is non-combustible.Continue to 2 of 3 below.
+Additionally, drywall is non-combustible.Continue to 2 of 3 below.

 02 of 03